 • Responsible as Design and Release engineer on all Hemi Engine cam and crankshaft sensors (magnetic / Hall Sensors) and dealt with many types of warranty and sensor issues

-• 7 years experience as an Industrial Electrician - Troubleshooting a myriad of electrical issues of many type of manufacturing automation and machines.
+• Seven years experience as an Industrial Electrician - Troubleshooting a myriad of electrical issues of many types of manufacturing automation and machines.

 |Year: 1985||Degree: BS||Subject: Electrical and Computer Engineering||Institution: Wayne State University|